-In this worksheet, we will practice explaining the conditions necessary for rusting and writing balanced equations for the key reactions involved.
+In this worksheet, we will practice explaining the conditions necessary for rusting and practice writing balanced equations for the key reactions involved.

 When an iron nail reacts with oxygen and water in the air, it rusts.
 What happens then to the total mass of the nail?

 What is the name of the most abundant oxide produced by the rusting of iron?